jonathanzhang58/yt-dlp_downloader/README.md

 # yt-dlp_downloader
 <p>Utilizes yt_dlp to download videos from a public or unlisted playlist to a specified directory.
-Saves thumbnails seperately. </p>
+Saves thumbnails into a specified relative directory. </p>

 <p>Change directory variables in downloader.py to set your own directories. </p>